More about Jost Bürgi (1552-1632)

 The logarithmic publication was also carried away in the turmoil of the Thirty Years' War.

-A funny paradox at the end of the chapter: "It's a paradox: Kepler sees badly, Brehe does not like
+An interesting paradox is mentioned at the end of the chapter: "It's a paradox: Kepler sees badly, Brahe

 triumvirate of a German mathematician, a Danish Astronomen and a Swiss clock maker in the